yuichi-takeuchi/curriculum_vitae/README.md

 1. <ins>Takeuchi Y</ins>, Closed-loop control of neurological and psychiatric disorders, BPCNPNPPP4.
 Tokyo, Japan.
 Nov 4th, 2022.
 (Abstract No. S13-3) Symposium
 1. Itagaki K, Minami M, <ins>Takeuchi Y</ins>, Bidirectional GABAergic and cholinergic modulation of delta-band activities in a hippocampal-like circuit in silico, The 100th Anniversary Annual Meeting of The Physiological Society of Japan.
 Kyoto, Japan.
 Mar 14th, 2023．(Abstract No. 1P-023) Poster
 1. Mimura T, Chan M, Minami M, <ins>Takeuchi Y</ins>, Transcranial sonoporation technology for non-invasive gene transfection to neurons in the cerebral cortex, The 143rd Annual Meeting of the Pharmaceutical Society of Japan.
 Sapporo, Japan.
 Mar 25–25, 2023.
 (Abstract No. 26P1-pm2-089S) Poster
+1. Mimura T, Chan M, Minami M, Omata D, Suzuki R, <ins>Takeuchi Y</ins>, Transcranial sonoporation technology for non-invasive gene transfection, The 150th Annual Meeting of the Hokkaido Branch of the Pharmaceutical Society of Japan.
+Sapporo, Japan.
+May 21st, 2023.
+(Abstract No. C-11) Poster

 ### Scientific Essays
 1.	<ins>Takeuchi Y</ins> (2013) Report of the 36th Annual Meeting of Japanese Neuroscience Society.
 Neuroscience News of the Japan Neuroscience Society 195: 10.
 (Japanese)